San Diego State vs. Utah State NCAA Football Odds, Plays and Insights | December 4, 2021

 Utah State Stats and Trends

-- The Aggies have been underdogs by 6 points or more four times this season and have covered the spread twice.
+- The Aggies have been underdogs by 6 points or more four times this year and have covered the spread twice.

-- Utah State's games this season have gone over the point total in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Utah State's games this season have hit the over five times in 12 opportunities (41.7%).

-- Utah State is 8-2 against the spread and 9-1 overall when the team scores more than 17.3 points.
+- Utah State is 8-2 against the spread and 9-1 overall in games when it scores more than 17.3 points.

-- In games that Utah State picks up over 314.2 yards, the team is 8-4 against the spread and 9-3 overall.
+- When Utah State amasses more than 314.2 yards, the team is 8-4 against the spread and 9-3 overall.

-- This season the Aggies have 18 turnovers, two fewer than the Aztecs have takeaways (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.